Public Interest Disclosures

 Disclosures can be made:

-• by phone (including leaving a voicemail message)
+• by phone (including by leaving a voicemail message)

 Where can I get more information?

-More details about DJSIR’s processes for handling public interest disclosures can be obtained by contacting the DJSIR Public Interest Disclosure Coordinator using the contact details above.
+More information about DJSIR’s processes for handling PIDs can be obtained by contacting DJSIR’s PID Coordinator via the contact details above.

-More information on the Act and IBAC's procedures are available on the IBAC website.
+More information on the PID Act and IBAC's procedures are available from IBAC.